tedconf/symfony-doc-unofficial/reference/en/10-Routing.markdown

 ### ~`method`~

-The `type` option is mandatory.
+The `method` option is mandatory.
 It is the method to call on the model class to retrieve the object(s) associated with this route.
 This must be a static method.
 The method is called with the parameters of the parsed route as an argument.